our blog

 The underpinning technology of cryptocurrencies and NFTs is the aforementioned blockchain.
 So, what is it, exactly?

-Nonprofits have tackled other new technologies — websites, e-commerce, mobile apps — in order to meet their constituents where they are and how they want to give.
+Nonprofits have tackled other new technologies, such as websites, e-commerce, and mobile apps for fundraising, in order to meet their constituents where they are and how they want to give.
 Blockchain, via cryptocurrency and NFTs, is the latest iteration.
 And as those other digital technologies evolved and nonprofits learned to evolve with them, the same holds true for blockchain.

 For now, you want to put your organization in a position to say yes.
 At a basic level, that looks like establishing a crypto wallet so you can accept crypto transactions.
 Reach out to your technology partners for assistance if you’re not sure how to start.